 Because of a generous grant from the Al Stroobants Foundation, a new gas stove and fire suppression hood was installed in the kitchen of the Park View Cafe.
 With help from churches and other local groups the free Wednesday night meals resumed in the summer of 2020 after a four-month COVID-related hiatus.
 Even though the meals are now packaged for take-out only, the number of participants has returned to pre-pandemic levels.

-Fifty-eight adults graduated from the various courses offered last year through the Life Skills Institute.
-More than one individual has found meaningful employment because they now know how to use a computer.
-Others who were once threatened with eviction have kept their homes because now they know how to keep them clean.
+2019 was also the inaugural year for the Life Skills Institute, from which 58 adults completed the courses offered.
+More than one individual found meaningful employment because they now know how to use a computer.
+Others who were once threatened with eviction have remained in their homes because now they know how to keep them clean.
 Eleven thousand square feet of warehouse and classroom space was provided at virtually no cost to accommodate the rapid expansion of our programs.

-Last fall, along with three Park View staffers, former mayor Treney Tweedy spent the day knocking on doors at a large public housing project.
-She thought it was important to take the time to personally encourage the residents she met to sign up for our “Home Essentials” class.
-This class was begun to answer a critical need for tenants to learn basic housekeeping and self-care skills to avoid eviction.
-She made this statement, speaking from first-hand experience: "Thank you to all of the community partners and businesses that support the Life Skills classes being taught through Park View Community Mission and their partners.
+She then issued this statement, speaking from first-hand experience: "Thank you to all of the community partners and businesses that support the Life Skills classes being taught through Park View Community Mission and their partners.
 The faith, non-profit, higher-education and business organizations in Lynchburg are helping residents grow in their life journey, pushing beyond their perceived limitations, to set higher expectations and goals for individuals and their families.
 Citizens are demonstrating that they are motivated and willing to seek out new learning opportunities.
 Working together we are making a difference!"